Religion in the Inca Empire: Mummification

 Inca mummies were seen as possessing agency, not really alive nor dead, more of an animated death.
-Terence D'Altroy said that, “royal mummies ate, drank, visited one another, sat at council, and judged weighty questions.”
+Terence D'Altroy said that, "royal mummies ate, drank, visited one another, sat at council, and judged weighty questions."
 Mummies participated in ceremonial roles that allowed them to be consulted as advisors in times of distress.
+Under Pachacutic, seven past Inca rulers were disinterred and made into wawqis ("effigies") containing their hair and fingernails along with other parts of their bodies.
+These wawqis embodied their camaquen ("life force"), and were reintroduced into society with gold and textiles, but also awarded land for their descendants.
 Originally kept on royal estates, the descendants eventually thought that by staying in his own house, a mummy could be better served and watched over.
 The mummies played such an important role in politics that there are instances of mummies being married.
 One such story is that Washkar had his mother marry his father's mummy in order for him to receive a legitimate ruling claim.

+Techniques Incas used in mummification included using resin from the Peruvian pepper tree ("schnius molle") to cure the corpse, and after they would expose the body to the sun or cold, dry air to preserve a life like appearance.
+There would also be a plugging of orifices with cotton and the removal of viscera to then the hearts may be dried or incinerated, conjoined with past ancestors.

+In some ceremonial situations, in times of great trouble, there were cases of human sacrifice that also resulted in mummification.
+Specially selected children were brought to the palace itself, pampered for the last year of their life, before being brought up to the tops of freezing mountain peaks.
+It was there that they would be either plied with alcohol to put them to sleep, or in some cases strangled, and left out in the elements.
+These dry, cold conditions made natural mummies of these sacrifices, preserving their bodies forever.